zachross015/Team-Hippo/milestone3.md

 After creating all of the low-fidelity wireframes, we decided that Jane's design for the Gamification platform would suit us the best since it provides a more light-hearted and distraction-free approach to an online classroom.
 So our high-fidelity mockup takes inspiration from her design and creates a flow between the different user stories which encapsulates all the solutions we had discussed as a group.

+Of the solutions we chose for the user stories, the best solutions were decided to be the following for the respective user stories (as defined above):

+1. Provide Team Quiz or Team Trivia opportunities (Online Learning).
+This was decided as it provides the best tool for the teacher with regards to active attention.
+This kind of platform, with the way we designed it, fosters both a cooperative and competitive atmosphere, allowing students to communicate with each other and debate solutions based on what they believe to be right.
+2. Gamification of classwork would allow active involvement and increase overall attention.
+This one most aligns with our original proposed solution and helps ADHD students by providing a dynamic learning environment where they feel a sense of pride and accomplishment for completing their activities.
+3. Speech-to-text and text-to-speech options for learning and completing my assignments.
+We chose this solution to be the best due to it being a status-quo for accessibility solutions in visually impaired students.
+Although this one was harder to show in a wireframe, so throughout the high-fidelity mockup, we included a button in almost every menu which indicates a text to speech option.

 <iframe style="border: 1px solid rgba(0, 0, 0, 0.1);" width="800" height="450" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Ffile%2FhosdtXiHXvqjt035FV7KuE%2FLow-Fidelity%3Fnode-id%3D37%253A11" allowfullscreen></iframe>